-- a. takes account of Council's long-term planning and goals; - b. includes assessment of recovery needs and determines which functions are required; - c. develops a timetable for completing major functions; - d. considers the needs of specific population groups within the community, including but not limited to youth, aged, disabled and non-English speaking people; - e. allows full community participation and access; - f. allows for monitoring of recovery progress; - g. effectively uses the support of Tasmanian and Australian Government agencies; - h. provides public access to information on proposed programs and subsequent decisions and actions; and - i. allows consultation with all relevant community groups.
+- a. takes account of Council's long-term planning and goals; - b. includes assessment of recovery needs and determines which functions are required; - c. develops a suitable resource management plan - d. develops a timetable for completing major functions; - e. considers the needs of specific population groups within the community, including but not limited to youth, aged, disabled and non-English speaking people; - f. allows full community participation and access; - g. allows for monitoring of recovery progress; - h. effectively uses the support of Tasmanian and Australian Government agencies; - i. provides public access to information on proposed programs and subsequent decisions and actions; and - j. allows consultation with all relevant community groups.